 Sex Educator Training Classes

 San Francisco Sex Information offers a unique class on human sexuality twice each year.
-It’s designed for anyone who wants to be a sex information resource for their community, including health educators, medical professionals, therapists, bloggers, youth workers, researchers, case managers, sex workers, and organizers.
+It’s designed for anyone who wants to be a sex information resource for their community, including health educators, medical professionals, therapists, bloggers, youth workers, researchers, teachers, case managers, sex workers, and organizers.

 Course Content & Objectives